 With the exception of starting a family, owning your own property remains one of the few aspirations in life that many people share.
+Buying a property gives individuals peace of mind that a rented house may not.
+You get a roof over your head that is truly yours.

-However the last crash of the housing market resulted in many homes being repossessed.
+However the last crash of the housing market across the globe resulted in many homes being repossessed.
 With this very real threat still in our thoughts, now more than ever people are viewing purchasing a property not just as the romantic realisation of a life-long dream but also a real, long-term and substantial financial commitment.
 This is leaving many people new to the property market or those considering making the next move up the proverbial property ladder wondering just how much they can afford to spend on their purchase.

-The first mistake people make when considering what budget they have to spend is in only calculating their deposit and the effect this will have on their monthly payment.
-Yes, these things are very important and you do need to make sure that you have sufficient deposit to afford the mortgage and properties you are considering.
+The first mistake people make when considering what budget they have to spend is only calculating their deposit and the effect this will have on their monthly payment.
+Yes, these things are very important and you do need to make sure that you have a sufficient deposit to afford the mortgage and properties you are considering.
 However, many people calculate their affordability on their initial monthly payments.
 These payments are based only on the initial fixed term they are offered.
 Some people do their calculations based on a variable rate, taking advantage of the current low interest rates and some people stop here.
 When the fixed term ends or when interest rates rise, as they inevitably will these people may find themselves in real trouble when their mortgage payments increase.

 The Government mortgage reforms in April 2014 means that there are now much more stringent rules that lenders must follow when calculating affordability.
 This means that even if you have a very healthy deposit, the lender will also stress test the affordability of your borrowing capacity based on higher interest rates.
 They will also ask to see records of your monthly direct debit commitments, so any insurance policies, mobile phone payments, loans, store cards, gym memberships, car finance, utility bills and credit cards that you have will all be factored in to the affordability.
 Some lenders also go so far as to look at your regular spending habits, such as the amount you typically spend on child care, food bills, leisure time and luxuries.